 A bill of material is a technical sheet that is shared by the client or prepared by a manufacturing unit to enlist all the required items and raw materials for preparing a finalized product.
-You can say that a bill of material or BOM is a sort of packing list that you can use to enlist all the requirements for completion of a product.
-Most of the times, a BOM only includes the list of raw materials with their specification and details while sometimes these sheets can also include specific operations i.e. how to join to items together and how to carry out the entire manufacturing process.
+You can say that a bill of material or BOM is a sort of packing list that you can use to enlist all the requirements for the completion of a product.
+Most of the time, a BOM only includes the list of raw materials with their specification and details while sometimes these sheets can also include specific operations i.e. how to join to items together and how to carry out the entire manufacturing process.

-Importance and uses of Bill of Material
+Importance And Uses of Bill of Material

 Delays and changes in delivery dates are very common in manufacturing industries.
 It doesn’t matter if you produce garments, instruments, electric appliances, furniture, or medicine because when product is involved, there are always some changes of delays and problems occurring from start to finish.
 A better approach to eliminate these errors and delays is to use a bill of material.
 This document comes in form of a packing list that includes introduction of the final product, brief explanation of all components of the product, specification and requirement of each component and then it’s verified by the client or customer.